funilrys/PyFunceble/README.md

 ## Main Features

 -   Get the status (`ACTIVE`, `INACTIVE`, `INVALID`) of a given domain or IPv4.
--   Read an existing file and check every domain present into it.
+-   Read an existing file and check every domain and IPv5 present into it.
 -   Generate a `hosts` file according to the domains statuses.
 -   Generate a list of the domain according to their discovered statuses.
 -   Show results on screen